 Section l.
 The Union shall have the exclusive right to the check-off and transmittal of Union dues on behalf of each employee.

 Section 2.
 An employee may consent in writing to the authorization of the deduction of Union dues from his/her wages and to the designation of the Union as the recipient thereof.
 Such consent shall be in a form acceptable to the Employer, and shall bear the signature of the employee.
-An employee may withdraw his/her Union dues check-off authorization by giving at least sixty (60) days notice in writing to his/her department head.
+The form may be completed on-line as an electronic form or completed, printed, and sent to the designated human resources officer.
+An employee may withdraw his/her Union dues check-off authorization by giving the Employer at least sixty (60) days notice in writing, or lesser notice as may otherwise be required by law.
+The Employer will promptly notify the Union of any request to withdraw union dues authorization.

 Section 3.
 An employee may consent in writing to the authorization of the deduction of an agency fee from his/her wages and to the designation of the Union as the recipient thereof.
 Such consent shall be in a form, acceptable to the Employer, and shall bear the signature of the employee.
-An employee may withdraw his/her agency fee authorization by giving at least sixty (60) days notice in writing to his/her department head.
+The form may be completed on-line as an electronic form or completed, printed, and sent to the designated human resources officer.
+An employee may withdraw his/her agency fee authorization by giving the Employer written notice.

 Section 4.
 The Employer shall deduct dues or an agency fee from the pay of employees who request such deduction in accordance with this Article and transmit such funds in accordance with departmental policy as of July 1, 1976 to the Treasurer of the Union together with a list of employees whose dues or agency fees are transmitted provided that the State Treasurer is satisfied by such evidence that he may require that the Treasurer of the Union has given to the Union a bond, in a form approved by the Commissioner of the Department of Revenue, for the faithful performance of his/her duties, in a sum and with such surety or securities as are satisfactory to the State Treasurer.
+For purposes of this Article, the term union dues includes arrearages that accrue after the date employee signs a dues authorization card.

 Section 5.